timeemit/wheelie/README.md

 #Do a Wheelie!

 Wheelie is a jQuery plugin that revolves a collection of jQuery objects around a given point with a specified radius.

-Developed with jQuery 1.9.1 and tested QUnit 1.11.0
+Developed with jQuery 1.9.1 and tested with QUnit 1.11.0

 ##How to work it

     $(selector).wheelie(args, options);

 The args object requires the following to be defined with numerical values (no units necessary):